 - 2 Tablespoons unsalted butter softened

-- 1/4 cup chocolate chips You know I highly recommend Ghirardelli baking chips
+- ¼ cup chocolate chips I recommend Ghirardelli baking chips

-- Add beaten egg and vanilla, mixing to combine.
+- Add in the beaten egg and vanilla, mixing to combine.

-- Add flour, baking soda and salt.
-Stir a couple times, then add chocolate chips, stirring to combine.
+- Add in the flour, baking soda, and salt.
+Stir until flour is fully incorporated and then add chocolate chips, stirring to evenly distribute.

-- Microwave each for 60 seconds then remove.
+- Microwave each, individually, for 60 seconds then carefully remove.
 Run a knife around edges, which will be slightly gooey, but it's ok, the cookie will continue to set up in the hot ramekin.

 - You’re welcome.

 Nutritional information is an estimate and provided to you as a courtesy.
 You should calculate the nutritional information with the actual ingredients used in your recipe using your preferred nutrition calculator.

 Sharing of this recipe is both encouraged and appreciated.
 Copying/pasting and/or screenshots of full recipes to any social media is strictly prohibited.
 Content and photographs are copyright protected.